TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Useful_Commands.md

 ## Database Commands

 #### Clearing the table
     DROP TABLE drone_packets;
     DROP TABLE telemetry;
-Then rerun the server to create a new database
+Then rerun the server to create new tables

 #### View the Table
+    .headers on
+    .mode column
     SELECT* FROM drone_packets;
     SELECT* FROM telemetry;

 ## More Useful Commands
 * To disable ethernet prioritization: sudo ip route del default dev eth0